Have you ever seen an elephant at the zoo or in the movies? Did you notice those big tusks? Those are actually two very large teeth.

 In this month's 20 Minute Lab, we'll be using some household items to produce an exothermic chemical reaction.
 The result is a fun oozing foam - big enough to use as elephant's toothpaste!

 The main ingredient for this experiment is hydrogen peroxide - a common first aid supply.
 The hydrogen peroxide in your cabinet is probably a 3% solution, which will work just fine for the experiment.
-If you want a more powerful reaction, you can use 12% hydrogen peroxide, which you can find at beauty supply stores.
-If you decide to try the 12%, make sure you ask an adult to handle it.
+If you want a more powerful reaction, you can use 12% hydrogen peroxide, which you can find at beauty supply stores, but make sure you ask an adult to handle it.
 The adult should wear gloves, since 12% hydrogen peroxide can irritate the skin.

 The red toothpaste was made using the standard 3% hydrogen peroxide.